Psychosis

 Personalized Treatment Plan Development

 Based on the initial psychosis assessment, our team collaborates to design a personalized treatment plan targeting each person’s symptoms.
-This plan outlines specific therapeutic approaches, such as Cognitive Behavioral Therapy for Psychosis (CBTp), aligning with the patient’s unique needs and goals, ensuring comprehensive and effective OCD treatment.
+This plan outlines specific therapeutic approaches, such as Cognitive Behavioral Therapy for Psychosis (CBTp), aligning with the patient’s unique needs and goals, ensuring comprehensive and effective psychosis treatment.

 Introduction to Therapeutic Approaches